0dadj1an/r80.10POCgenerator/README.md

 1. Copy both scripts to gateway and chmod +x on them

-2. Script reboot.sh is help script to reboot server when first time wizard finish (config_system disconnect session and I dont wont to run it in nohup).
+2. Script reboot.sh is help script to reboot server when first time wizard finish (config_system disconnect session even it shoud be fixed in sk118715 and I dont wont to run it in nohup).
 Run it in sepparate ssh session in backgroud first --> ./reboot.sh &

 3. in second ssh session run ./poc_first_time_generator_all.sh and follw instruction